 The Group is subject to regulatory restrictions on capital distributions stemming from the EU-wide capital requirements regulations applicable to all credit institutions based in the EU.
 The Group does not have any other significant restrictions on its ability to access or use the assets and settle the liabilities of the Group.
-Also, the owners of non-controlling interests in Group subsidiaries do not have rights that can restrict the Group's ability to access or use the assets and settle the liabilities of the Group's ability to access or use the assets and settle the liabilities of the Group's ability to access or use the assets and settle the liabilities of the Group's ability to access or use the assets and settle the liabilities of the Group.
+Also, the owners of non-controlling interests in Group subsidiaries do not have rights that can restrict the Group's ability to access or use the assets and settle the liabilities of the Group.